Updated on 2024-07-26 GMT+08:00

 User Group

-You can use user groups to assign permissions to IAM users.
+An IAM user group is a collection of IAM users.
+User groups let you specify permissions for multiple users, which can make it easier to manage the permissions for those users.
 IAM users added to a user group automatically obtain the permissions assigned to the group.
-If a user is added to multiple user groups, the user inherits the permissions assigned to all these groups.
+If a user is added to multiple user groups, the user inherits the permissions from all these groups.

-The default user group admin has all the permissions required to use all of the cloud resources.
-Users in this group can perform operations on all resources, including but not limited to creating user groups and users, assigning permissions, and managing resources.
+There is a default user group admin.
+It has all the permissions required to use all of the cloud resources.
+IAM users in this group can perform operations on all resources, including but not limited to creating user groups and users, assigning permissions, and managing resources.

 Figure 3 User group and users